-Dance studio visitors/renters, be aware of these precautions for anyone traveling—for work or otherwise:
+ARCHIVED: Dance studio visitors/renters, be aware of these precautions for anyone traveling—for work or otherwise:

 - Travel enforcement teams will be stationed at airports statewide to meet arriving aircrafts at gates and to request from disembarking passengers proof of completion of the State Department of Health traveler form, which they received in flight.

 - All out-of-state travelers from designated states must complete the form upon entering New York.
 Travelers coming to New York from designated states through other means of transport, including trains and cars, must fill out the form online.